Penske PC3: 1976

 The first race of the 1976 season was the Brazilian Grand Prix, Watson retired when a fuel system failure turned into a fire. and finished fifth at South Africa.
 Watson was eleven laps down and not classified at the United States Grand Prix West and retired at Spain with engine failure, Watson finished seventh at the Belgian Grand Prix and tenth at Monaco.
 The PC3 was not as good as had been hoped and in the midseason Penske produced a new Penske PC4 from the Swedish Grand Prix onwards.

 The Penske team scored 20 World Championship points in 1976, two with the PC3 and 18 with the PC4.
 Earning them fifth place in the Constructors' Championship.

 F&S Properties

 Boy Hayje driving a PC3 entered by F&S Properties for the 1976 Dutch Grand Prix.

 F&S Properties bought a PC3 from Penske and entered Dutchman Boy Hayje for his home race, the 1976 Dutch Grand Prix but he retired with a broken halfshaft.

+Later ues

+The PC3 was later used in the 2008 Historic Grand Prix of Monaco, winning the race with Paul Edwards.